-- -This WP will be dedicated to the general management of the project, the follow-up and validation of quality and timing of deliverables and milestones.
-It will also provide the tools for management, information exchange and external visibility including a dedicated web, - the second objective will be the preparation of a framework for the coordination of the European nuclear data research in a sustainable structure well beyond the duration of the project, and, as far as possible, covering all the domains of applications of nuclear data, - -the third objective will be the coordination of the education and training activities, covering both the promotion and follow-up of training in the other tasks and work-packages of the project, and the organization of dedicated open training courses during the duration of the project, and - the fourth objective will be the coordination and follow-up of the dissemination and communication activities all over the project.
+-This WP will be dedicated to the general management of the project, the follow-up and validation of quality and timing of deliverables and milestones.
+It will also provide the tools for management, information exchange and external visibility including a dedicated web,

+- the second objective will be the preparation of a framework for the coordination of the European nuclear data research in a sustainable structure well beyond the duration of the project, and, as far as possible, covering all the domains of applications of nuclear data,

+-the third objective will be the coordination of the education and training activities, covering both the promotion and follow-up of training in the other tasks and work-packages of the project, and the organization of dedicated open training courses during the duration of the project, and

-Description of work (where appropriate, broken down into tasks), lead partner and role of participants
+- the fourth objective will be the coordination and follow-up of the dissemination and communication activities all over the project.

+WP6 - Management, ND research coordination at EU level and Education and Training [Months: 1-60] CIEMAT, CEA, CNRS, JRC